Becky Bereswill: Figure skating career

 Bereswill began skating at age seven with her sister.
 She competed on the regional and sectional level in the United States for many years.
 In the 2003–04 season, competing on the novice level, she won the silver medal at her regional championships to qualify for the sectional championships, where she placed 12th.
 The following season, she remained on the novice level and again won the silver medal at her regional championship to advance to sectionals, where she moved up from the previous year to place 7th.
 She moved up to the junior level in the 2005–06 season and qualified for sectionals, where she placed 5th and missed qualifying for the national championships by one placement.
 In the 2006–07 season, remaining on the junior level, she again qualified for her sectional championship, where she placed 8th on the junior level.

 In the 2007–08 season, having moved up to the senior level, Bereswill won her regional championship and won the silver medal at her sectional championship to qualify for the United States Figure Skating Championships for the first time in her career.
 At the 2008 United States Figure Skating Championships, she placed 10th on the senior level.
 Following the national championships, she made her senior international debut at the AEGON Challenge Cup spring competition in The Hague, Netherlands and won the bronze medal.

 In the 2008–09 season, she made her junior international debut.
 She won the silver medal at both her events on the 2008–09 ISU Junior Grand Prix circuit in Courcheval, France and Madrid, Spain.
 She qualified for the 2008–2009 ISU Junior Grand Prix Final in Seoul, Korea.
 At the Final, she won the gold medal overall by placing fourth in the short program and second in the free skate.
 She is the last American to win this title.
 At the 2009 U.S. Championships, Bereswill placed 18th and was not placed on the U.S. team to the 2009 World Junior Championships.
 During the 2009-10 season, she competed at the 2010 Finlandia Trophy and NHK Grand Prix in Nagano, Japan.

 In May 2010, Bereswill began training in pair skating, teaming up with Trevor Young.
 They finished 10th at the 2011 U.S. Championships and parted ways in March 2011.

 During the 2012-13 season, Bereswill won the Eastern Great Lakes Championship and won silver at the 2013 Midwestern Championships to qualify for the 2013 U.S. Championships in Omaha, Nebraska.
 In 2014, she was cast as Elsa in the Disney On Ice version of Frozen.

-Track and field career

-Bereswill competed in track and field for her high school, Episcopal High School.

-She medaled in cross country running in 2007 at the Southwest Preparatory Conference Championships.
-She competed in the 4x800-meter relay at the 2008 Texas Relays at the University of Texas and won the gold medal in the high school division and broke their high school record in the process.